App version: 0.1.0

 How Do Checking Accounts Work?

 A checking account is designed to make it easy to deposit and withdraw cash frequently, unlike savings accounts that have limits on how often someone can withdraw cash.
 With a checking account, consumers can expect to make unlimited transactions each month.
 On the downside, checking accounts don’t earn interest on deposits like savings accounts do.
-When someone pays with a paper check, that transaction comes out of their checking account and nowadays it’s also possible to make electronic transfers from a checking account or to use a debit card or other form of contactless payment.
-Many consumers have their employers direct-deposit their paychecks into their checking account via electronic deposit, which saves them a trip to the bank every two weeks.
+When someone pays with a paper check, that transaction comes out of their checking account.
+Nowadays, it’s also possible to make electronic transfers from a checking account or to use a debit card or other form of contactless payment.
+Many consumers have their employers direct deposit their paychecks into their checking account via electronic deposit, which saves them a trip to the bank every two weeks.

 Pros and Cons of Checking Accounts